MicrosoftDocs/windows-itpro-docs/devices/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 9. Verify that you have configured the remaining Surface Laptop drivers by using either a selection profile or a **DriverGroup001** variable.
    - For Surface Laptop (1st Gen), the model is **Surface Laptop**.
 The remaining Surface Laptop drivers should reside in the \MDT Deployment Share\Out-of-Box Drivers\Windows10\X64\Surface Laptop folder as shown in the figure that follows this list.
    - For Surface Laptop 2, the model is **Surface Laptop 2**.
 The remaining Surface Laptop drivers should reside in the \MDT Deployment Share\Out-of-Box Drivers\Windows10\X64\Surface Laptop 2 folder.
+   - For Surface Laptop 3 with Intel processor, the model is Surface Laptop 3.
+The remaining Surface Laptop drivers are located in the \MDT Deployment Share\Out-of-Box Drivers\Windows10\X64\Surface Laptop 3 folder.

    ![Image that shows the regular Surface Laptop (1st Gen) drivers in the Surface Laptop folder of the Deployment Workbench](./images/surface-laptop-keyboard-5.png)